 Tip #4 Pay Attention

 There are some stretches of the beach (between Barcelo Palace Deluxe and Natura Park for example) that have very few people on them.
 This may sound like an excellent place to take pictures or to enjoy the scenery alone, but if you want to avoid all sorts of trouble, you should stay in more populated areas where there are people around.
 Don’t go off alone.

 Overall, Punta Cana is very safe, but like anywhere else, it is wise to be near people and to pay attention.
 Paying attention to your surroundings is probably the most helpful tip we can give you, next to using common sense.

 Tip #5 Use Common Sense

 Like anywhere else you have lived or visited, using common sense will usually keep you safe.
 The same thing is true when visiting Punta Cana.
-Try not to flash your money around, don’t leave your belongings unattended outside resorts, lock your rental car, and trust your instincts.
+Try not to flash your money or expensive jewelry around, don’t leave your belongings unattended, lock your rental car, and trust your instincts.
 These are basic tips that people follow everywhere.
 And, if you follow these simple tips, then you should have no problems during your trip!

 Bonus Tip: Visiting Santo Domingo?
 Stick to the Colonial Area!